tarwn/lessthandot-hugo/blogs/content/posts/2018-01-23-streaming-alerts-using-aws-lambda-kinesis-and-dynamodb.md

 </p>

 <p>
-  The core of the system is the “Rule Processor”:
+  The core of the system is the "Rule Processor":
 </p>

 <div id="attachment_8901" style="width: 463px" class="wp-caption aligncenter">